KIZI/InBeat/doc/tutorial-smarttv.md

 ]
 ```

-Description of object can be part of each interaction too.
+The objects do not have to be defined before hand.
+The other option is that the description of the object is sent as  part of the user action.
 See the next section of this tutorial for more details.

 Example of REST API call: